bunnyxt/lcid/README.md

 - GitHub Actions is used to fetch all LeetCode problems daily (execute `python fetch_problems_all.py`, get the latest `problems_all.json`) and commit back to repository.
 You would know how it works by analyzing [this config file](.github/workflows/main.yml).
   - Don't forget to set required sensitive environment variables in GitHub Secrets (`settings/secrets/actions`).
 - Heroku would rebuild and redeploy the backend service once [main branch of this repository](https://github.com/bunnyxt/lcid) changed.
 This can be configured at `Deploy - Automatic deploys` in your Heroku app dashboard.
+  - Configure the Heroku Node.js buildpack before the Python buildpack.
+Node.js 22 and npm 10 run `heroku-postbuild`, which creates the Vite bundle in `build/`; the Python process in `Procfile` then serves that directory with Flask and Waitress.
 - Heroku also support add additional domains to visit app.
 [Here](https://devcenter.heroku.com/articles/custom-domains) is the official guide.

 ## Disclaimer